A Roadside Stand by Robert Frost – Complete Poem Explanation | Summary & Analysis

 👉 They dream of a better life similar to what they see in movies and city lifestyles.

 Q12.
-Why do villagers wait all day?
+According to the poem “A Roadside Stand” by Robert Frost, why do villagers wait all day?

 👉 They wait in hope that at least one car will stop and buy something from them.